bitwarden/help/_articles/send/send-lifespan.md

 popular: false
 tags: [bitwarden send, send, ephemeral sharing, deletion, expiration, access count]
 order: "04"
+description: "This article explains the various lifespan options you can use to place access limits on a Bitwarden Send."
 ---

 Unlike traditional Bitwarden Vault items and File Attachments, Sends are ephemeral and have a **default lifespan of 7 days**.
 The lifespan of a Send is entirely configurable using the [Deletion Date](#deletion-date) option, each having a maximum allowed lifespan of 31 days.
 When a Send has reached its Deletion Date, it will be purged from Bitwarden systems and inaccessible to both its Sender and recipients.